 Composite decking costs more than wood decking, with installation costing $25 to $54 per square foot.
 This increases the upfront price, but it is important to remember what composite materials bring to the table.
 They are virtually maintenance-free, so you don’t have to spring for yearly stainings and the like.

 Staining or sealing your cedar wood deck dramatically extends its lifespan—usually by five to 10 years.
 While cedar wood is a great choice for a deck due to its mold and mildew resistance, it’s not perfect.
 Staining or sealing a deck helps stop splintering, fading, and more extensive rot issues.
-Plan on staining or sealing your deck every 2-3 years yourself or hire a deck staining professional near you.
+Plan on staining or sealing your deck every two to three years yourself or hire a deck staining professional near you.